 The first few months of the year can be brutal.
 You’ve made it through the holidays, you’ve filed your taxes, and you’re planning out the rest of your year — it’s a stressful time, and sometimes you need a vacation to get your bearings.

-You’ll want to go someplace warm, and you’ll want plenty of activities to add to your itinerary.
+You’ll want to go someplace warm with sunny skies and beautiful beaches, and you’ll want plenty of activities to add to your itinerary from beach clubs to hiking trails.
 You’ve got a pretty good idea of what you want from a vacation, but no particular destination in mind.
-If that sounds familiar, we’ve got a few suggestions.
+If that sounds familiar, we’ve got a few suggestions of places where the average April temperature is high.

 Here are some ideal spots for an April vacation, along with insider tips for making the most of your visit.